The Visual Continuity of Star Trek

 SHO: "Children of Mars" anachronistically shows ships of the Magee class and Discovery-era tugs at Utopia Planitia, in what seems to be a cost-saving measure.
 There would be no problem for these ships to exist in the Prime Universe and to be up to date as of 2385 once we chose to ignore Discovery.
 The same goes for the Discovery shuttles that are omnipresent in the first three episodes of Picard and that may well be a much more recent type.
 If anything, they were out of place in Discovery.
 Speaking of cost-saving measures, it would have been great to see Riker arrive with a fleet of more than just one ship type (there is only a slight variation of the nacelles) in "Et in Arcadia Ego II".
 Rather than an error, the missing diversity of Starfleet ships in Picard is only awfully boring.

-The second and seasons of Picard show many unchanged classic classes of the 24th century, besides the original Spacedock, an authentic Klingon Bird-of-Prey and a number of new designs.
+The second and third seasons of Picard show many unchanged classic classes of the 24th century, besides the original Spacedock, an authentic Klingon Bird-of-Prey and a number of new designs.

 Romulans